 Build Quality, knurling, threads, and anodization

 When you use flashlights, you come to the understanding that not all flashlights are equal.
 Not only in terms of brightness or even usefulness but also in terms of build quality.
 The Noctigon is a very well-designed and very well-machined flashlight.

 There are no problems anywhere to be found with the anodization.

 The body tube has lots of great knurling and gives a great grip.
 Some flashlight manufacturers focus more on the UI or even the aesthetics but forget about the actual use of a flashlight.
 And Noctigon did a good job here.

 LEDs, Lens, Bezel, and Reflector

 Hank, from Intl-outdoor, decided to use an Osram W1 CSLNM1.TG LED.
 This is currently the LED with the highest intensity currently on the market (at the time of writing) that is used inside flashlights.
 According to the seller, it can produce about 900 lumens and throw almost 1 mile.
-That is some serious stuff.
-Especially since the emitter is only 1 square millimeter.
+That is some serious stuff, especially since the emitter is only 1 square millimeter.

 To keep the LED as cool as possible, and maintain its brightness, Hank added it onto a copper Noctigon MCPCB.
 The reflector is very smooth and the bezel is made of Stainless Steel!
 Strong and blingy.